 Anticlastic--having opposite curvatures at a given points, curved convexly along a longitudinal plane section and concavely along the perpendicular section (Merriam Webster)

 Having oppositely curving forms gives this beautiful bracelet graceful contours as well as exceptional comfort for the wearer.
-Students will learn to create this intricate sculptural shape in our brand-new class with artist Teri Ritter, creating a finished bracelet in copper.
-Students who wish to work in silver may purchase metal from the studio or bring their own 1.5 x 6" pieces.
+Learn to create this intricate sculptural shape in our brand-new class with artist Teri Ritter!
+An optional Fold Forming technique to form a central ridge will be demonstrated, or students can choose to apply different textures to their piece.
+All materials will be provided to make this bracelet in copper; students who wish to work in silver may purchase metal from the studio or bring their own 1.5 x 6" 22ga pieces.
+Limit 8.

 Beginning Chainmaille: Gemini Chain Necklace